mnemnion/orb/doc/md/skein/skein.md

   - modified:  \#NYI, a flag to mark if the source document itself has been modified and needs to be written to disk\.

+  - md:  The Markdown weave of the source document\.

+  - \#Todo:

 - knitted:  The artifacts produced by knitting the source\.
 Currently, this is a key\-value map, where the key is the `code_type` field and the